Jan Wondra, Managing Editor

 Merrell Bergin, Copy Editor

-has lived in Colorado for 51 years, including the last 17 in downtown Salida.
+Merrell Bergin has lived in Colorado for 54 years, including the last 20 in downtown Salida.
 A retired “road warrior”, he implemented software for major hospital systems as a consultant, technical writer and trainer.

-Having “free time” at last, he enjoys reading and cooking, is the Salida City Treasurer, serves on the board of the Chaffee County Community Foundation and is active with the Salida Business Alliance.
-His latest adventure has been serving as a business advisor to the Truth Has a Voice Foundation.
+Having “free time” at last, he enjoys reading and cooking, served four years as the Salida City Treasurer and is the Board President of Ark Valley Voice’ parent, the Truth Has a Voice Foundation.

 Becky Osterwald, Copy Editor